s0md3v/be-a-hacker/README.md

   - [TCP/IP protocol explained](https://www.youtube.com/watch?v=e5DEVa9eSN0)
   - [How SSL works?](https://howhttps.works)

+**To fully learn network basics**
+Preparation lessons for the CompTIA Network+ course from Professor Messer: [here](https://www.professormesser.com/network-plus/n10-008/n10-008-video/n10-008-training-course/)

 #### Get familiar with terminal
 You will spend a lot of time in the terminal whether it is running programs or accessing remote servers.
 You can use any operating system but I suggest Linux-based operating systems simply because you can modify everything about it which is the essence of hacking.
 [Ubuntu](https://ubuntu.com/download/desktop) is a great linux distribution for beginners.

+If you are not sure which Linux distribution to choose, you can install it on a virtual machine using [VirtualBox](https://www.virtualbox.org/) or [VMware](https://www.vmware.com/), use [Docker](https://docs.docker.com/get-started/), or try [WSL](https://adamtheautomator.com/windows-subsystem-for-linux/).

 #### Programming
 To understand how a given software works (makes it easy to hack it) and to create your own software for hacking and other tasks.